 Medical treatment facilities in the Galapagos are limited and if you require emergency treatment, you will be transferred to the mainland.
 For scuba divers, hyperbaric chambers are available in Ecuadorian Navy Base (San Eduardo) in Guayaquil,

-Travelers should take precautions to prevent against mosquito bites by wearing suitable clothing and liberally applying a strong mosquito repellent.
+Travelers should take precautions to prevent mosquito bites by wearing suitable clothing and liberally applying a strong mosquito repellent.

 Symptoms of dengue fever usually begin seven to 10 days after being bitten and include high fever with aching joints and bones and a headache.
 If you develop these symptoms, you should seek medical treatment.